kubernetes-sigs/jobset/keps/262-ConfigurableFailurePolicy/README.md

         parallelism: 1
         completions: 1
         backoffLimit: 0
-        # If a pod fails with exit code 2 or 3, fail the Job, using the user-defined reason.
+        # If a pod fails with exit code 3, fail the Job, using the user-defined reason.
         podFailurePolicy:
           rules:
-          - action: FailJob
-            onExitCodes:
-              containerName: main
-              operator: In
-              values: [2]
-            setConditionReason: "ExitCode2"
           - action: FailJob
             onExitCodes:
               containerName: main